 To start with, we never close: there are no exeat weekends and so we guarantee a lively programme of weekend activities that are, for the most part, optional.
 Sport, Art and many recreational facilities are also open, and inevitably there will be rehearsals for plays and concerts.
 Bromsgrove looks to nourish its boarders without force feeding them.

 Houses do close during the holidays, so pupils are expected to return home or stay with guardians.
 The School of course provides and organises transport services to airports whenever necessary.

 All Bromsgrove pupils, be they day or boarding, are attached to a House.
 The Houses are small communities of 13 to 18 year olds, usually consisting of around 60 pupils.
-(The only exception is Housman Hall which is Sixth Form only).
-A houseparent, housemother and dedicated team of tutors and support staff are responsible for the well-being and happiness of pupils within the house.
+(The only exceptions are Housman Hall and Webber, both of which are Sixth Form only).
+A Houseparent, Housemother and dedicated team of tutors and support staff are responsible for the well-being and happiness of pupils within the House.

 - Click the links below to find out more about each of our Senior Boarding Houses.